ythecombinator/eventio/README.md

 - [ ] Reset Password
 - [ ] Event details
 - [ ] My Profile

+Next steps should be:

+- Create Event (due from last sprint)
+- Implement each other page according to priority order

 ### A few notes on technical decisions